 What changes her views?
 Maybe she senses how much Kenji means to Shiro as a life partner.
-Despite her homophobia, she recognizes his importance to her son’s happiness.
-Or perhaps Shiro’s comment about the neighbour’s baby makes her realize the weight of his psychological strain.
+Despite her homophobia, she recognizes Kenji's importance to her son's happiness.
+Or perhaps Shiro's comment about the neighbour's baby makes her realize the weight of his psychological strain.
 He has a lifelong struggle between being gay and satisfying his parents, so his mom may want to relieve his burden.

 Either way, the movie concludes with Shiro and his mom reaching a mutual understanding.
 No, she isn't ready to have a friendly relationship with Kenji.
 Their tensions are similar to how many in-laws don't always get along with their children's spouses.
 Nonetheless, the mom acknowledges that's her issue, and Shiro doesn't need to worry.
 Instead, she encourages him to cherish his long-term commitment to Kenji.

 Shiro and Kenji